adithom/mpl-ros-container/README.md

 # MPL ROS Wrapper

 This project containerizes the MPL ROS package for planning trajectories calculated using a search-based planner for quadrotors flying in an obstacle-cluttered environments.
 MPL uses the results of lower dimensional search of the environments as heuristics for hierarchical planning.
+Melodic port is not currently working.

 Credits: Heavily reliant on Motion Primitive Library developed by [Sikang Liu](https://github.com/sikang)